 Of course, there were difficult elements to the project.
 How were those leaves done?
-How do you do the ones that are cut out with nothing but a bit of silk gauze behind them, and veins floating across the space, like these?
+How do you do the ones that are cut out with nothing but a bit of silk gauze behind them, and veins floating across the space, like the ones above?

 By breaking it down and isolating the challenges, I could zone in on them and realise that there were ultimately only a handful of little things to figure out.
 Once I had worked out how to do the leaves, I could work out how to do the cutout ones, and that was pretty much the hard part done.

 Working out how to do it simply involved looking at the back of the original dress, knowing that if someone else did it, so could I, and consulting people who might be able to help me work it out.
 (People will fall over themselves to help you with an insanely big, exciting project.)
-I didn't have connections that you don't have, by the way - one of my helpers is an "Ask the Experts" question away, the other was an assistant at the company who wanted to sell me the cord.
+I didn't have connections that you don't have, by the way - one of my helpers is a friend with a bit more experience, the other was an assistant at the company who wanted to sell me the cord.
 Between the three of us, we worked it out.